 - Being able to repeat what others have said.

-In fact, much management advice on listening suggests doing these very things: encouraging listeners to remain quiet, nod and “mm-hmm” encouragingly, and then repeat back to the talker something like, “So, let me make sure I understand.
+In fact, much management advice on listening suggests doing these very things: encouraging listeners to remain quiet, nod and “mm-hmm” encouragingly, and then repeat back to the talker something like: “So, let me make sure I understand.
 What you’re saying is…” However, recent research suggests that these behaviours fall far short of describing good listening skills.

 Researchers analysed data describing the behaviour of 3,492 participants in a development programme for managers to be better coaches.
-As part of this programme, their coaching skills were assessed by others in 360 degree assessments.
+As part of this programme, their coaching skills were assessed by others in 360-degree assessments.
 The top 5% of those perceived as being the most effective leaders were identified.
-These individuals were compared to the other individuals and the differences were identified.
+These individuals were compared to the other individuals, and the differences were identified.
 The results were grouped into four main findings:

 - Good listening is much more than being silent while the other person talks.
 In fact, people perceive the best listeners to be those who periodically ask questions that promote discovery and insight.
 Simply nodding your head is not enough evidence that a person is listening.
-However, asking questions shows that not only are you listening but you comprehended it well enough to want additional information.
+However, asking questions shows that you are not only listening but you comprehended it well enough to want additional information.
 Good listening was consistently seen as a two-way dialogue, rather than a one-way speaker versus hearer interaction.
 The best conversations were active.

 - Good listening included interactions that build a person’s self-esteem.
 The best listeners made the conversation a positive experience for the other person, which does not happen when the listener is passive.
 Good listeners made the other person feel supported and conveyed confidence in them.
 Good listening was characterised by the creation of a safe environment in which issues and differences could be discussed openly.